AdobeDocs/campaign-classic.en/help/workflow/using/sending-a-birthday-email.md

 ![](assets/birthday-workflow_usecase_2.png)

-Selecting recipients whose birthday corresponds to the current date is presented in the [Identifying recipients whose birthday it is](#identifying-recipients-whose-birthday-it-is) section.
+Selecting recipients whose birthday corresponds to the current date is presented in the [Identify recipients whose birthday it is](#identifying-recipients-whose-birthday-it-is) section.

 ### Step 2: Select whether or not it is a leap year {#step-2--select-whether-or-not-it-is-a-leap-year}